pdl5p/angular-seed/README.md

-# Angular 2 Seed
+# Angular Seed
-> A simple Angular 2 Seed featuring Angular 2 and Webpack 2 with async routes.
+> A simple Angular Seed featuring Angular 2 (or Angular 4) and Webpack 2 with async routes.

 ```bash